The Top 10 Jewelry Investments for 2021 October 18, 2021 – Posted in: Jewelry Blog

 Click here to view our entire collection of vintage rings.

-To give you a better idea of how this works, it’s best to use VCA Alhambra necklaces as an example.
-About ten years ago, VCA crafted one hundred of these necklaces and each one has a number.
-Fast forward to today, and their clover style has become highly sought after.
+To give you a better idea of how this works, it’s best to use Vintage VCA Alhambra necklaces as an example.
+About fifty years ago, VCA crafted one hundred of these necklaces.
+Each one has a number.
+Fast forward to today, iIf you were lucky enough to get your hands on one, you could more than ten times your money today.

-Contact us to view our collection of Type II Diamonds.
+Contact us to view our collection of vintage designer jewelry.

-Sapphires range in color from blue to orange.
-And the finest blue ones come from the Kashmir region in the Indian subcontinent.
+Sapphires range in color from all shades of blue to orange and yellow.
+But the finest blue ones come from the Kashmir region in the Indian subcontinent.
 But this isn’t the end of the story.

 Unheated Burma Rubies

-Similar to blue sapphires, unheated Burmese rubies are one of the most stable investments.
-Many collectors report that they hold value much better compared to diamonds.
-And of course, the rarer the ruby the higher the price.
+Similar to Kashmir Sapphires, Unheated Burmese rubies are one of the most promising investments at the moment.
+Of course, the rarer the ruby the higher the price.

-The most valuable ones are a vivid red, the color of which dealers dubbed pigeon’s blood.
+The most valuable Burma Rubies are the vivid red, the color of which dealers dub “pigeon’s blood”.
 Regardless of the sinister name, color is the key factor when shopping for rubies.

 So far so good, but what about the prices?

-In the last ten years, the prices for classic rubies have gone from about $2,600 per carat to $44,000.
-Despite the potential fluctuations, this signals the rising trend for exotic gemstones.
+In the last ten years, the prices for classic rubies have gone up dramatically.

 At the onset of the new millennia, the price of gold was quite low – a bit more than $320 per ounce.
-In 2011, it had reached an all-time high at $1,802 per ounce.
-Although there have been some ups and downs, the prices are now stable and relatively high.
+In 2011, it had reached $1,802 per ounce and in August of 2020, it broke past $2000.
+Although there have been some ups and downs, the prices are now (October 2021) resting at approx $1,800.

 However, platinum is much more volatile and currently follows bearish trends.
 With this in mind, this precious metal is prone to extreme spikes.
 Therefore, now might be the time to invest in this commodity or, at least, hold your position.